-- (1) Director of Finance Chair
+(1) Director of Finance Chair

-- (2) One faculty member from Arts and Humanities, Mathematics and Computer Science, or Science Departments

-- (3) Two at-large staff members

-- (4) One Residential Life staff member

-- (5) Information Technology Manager or designee

-- (6) Facilities Manager

-- (7) Dean of Students

-- (8) Nurse

-- (9) One supervisor from food services (ex-officio advisor)

-- (10) One supervisor from the security contractor (ex-officio advisor)

-- (11) One supervisor from Powers (ex-officio advisor)
+- (2) One faculty member from Arts and Humanities, Mathematics and Computer Science, or Science Departments - (3) Two at-large staff members - (4) One Residential Life staff member - (5) IT and Campus Operations Manager or designee - (6) Facilities Manager - (7) Dean of Students - (8) Nurse - (9) One supervisor from food services (ex-officio advisor) - (10) One supervisor from the security contractor (ex-officio advisor) - (11) One supervisor from Contract maintenance (ex-officio advisor)

-The primary function of the committee is to review and revise the maintenance plan, evaluate safety/security, and develop standard operating procedures for consideration by the Director.
+The primary function of the committee is to review and revise the maintenance plan, evaluate safety/security, and develop standard operating procedures for consideration by the Executive Director.

-The committee will also evaluate the technological infrastructure plan for consideration by the Director.
+The committee will also evaluate the technological infrastructure plan for consideration by the Executive Director.